 NCERT EVS Class 4 Chapter 8 Reaching Grandmother’s House

-Chapter 8 Reaching Grandmother’s House offers an insight into the different modes of transportation and specific details about train journeys.
+NCERT Class 4 EVS Chapter 8 Reaching Grandmother's House offers an insight into the different modes of transportation and specific details about train journeys.
 It enables the kids to study a railway ticket and railway timetable and process the information gathered from there.
-Finally, the chapter also provides a scope to explore the art of diary-writing.
+Finally, Class 4 EVS Chapter 8 also provides a scope to explore the art of diary-writing.

 The NCERT textbook (Looking Around) questions are answered in a simple and engaging manner.
 We also have related ‘Learning Concepts’, and interactive worksheets with solutions.
 Our ‘Learning Beyond’ segment caters to all the probable questions that the child might think out of curiosity.